Bruno Grollo: On Trial

-In 1997, Bruno Grollo and co-accuseds Mr John William Flanagan and Mr Robert Charles Howard were acquitted of conspiracy charges.
-They were accused of bribing a Federal Police Officer, Superintendent Lloyd Farrell, and of conspiring to pervert the course of justice.
-This conspiracy arose from fears surrounding the taxation office in which the court alleged that Grollo had ‘failed to declare $59 Million’ in the process of building the Rialto Towers.
-Recorded as one of the longest trials in Victorian history, running for 13 months, this investigation into the taxation affairs of the Grollo Group resulted in a not-guilty verdict on all charges for all three men, Grollo, Flanagan and Howard, and ended on June 26, 1997.
+In 1997, Bruno Grollo and co-accuseds John William Flanagan and Robert Charles Howard were acquitted of conspiracy charges.
+They were accused of bribing a Federal Police officer, Superintendent Lloyd Farrell, and of conspiring to pervert the course of justice.
+This conspiracy arose from fears surrounding the taxation office in which the court alleged that Grollo had failed to declare $59 million in the process of building the Rialto Towers.
+Recorded as one of the longest trials in Victorian history, running for 13 months, this investigation into the taxation affairs of the Grollo Group resulted in a not-guilty verdict on all charges for all three men, Grollo, Flanagan and Howard, and ended on 26 June 1997.

-Swanston Street Collapse
+Swanston Street collapse

 On 28 March 2013, during wind gusts of up to 102 kilometres per hour (63 mph) a Grocon building site construction wall collapsed on Swanston Street, Melbourne killing three pedestrians walking by.
 This collapse resulted in the death of Bridget Jones, Alexander Jones and Marie-Faith Fiawoo.
 This fatal incident in which promotional hoarding incorrectly fastened to a Grocon brick wall, resulted in a court case in which Grocon Victoria Street Pty Ltd pleaded guilty to a charge of failing to warrant a safe workplace.
 Grollo stated about the incident, ‘I personally, along with all of the directors and employees of Grocon, reiterate our deep regret at the tragic and untimely loss’.
 The court case against WorkSafe Victoria, concluding in 2014, resulted in a guilty verdict and a $250,000 fine for Grollo’s company, Grocon.

 Grocon Constructions

-As the new co-Director of Grocon, Bruno and his company were involved in many of the projects that created Melbourne’s skyline.
+As the new co-director of Grocon, Bruno and his company were involved in many of the projects that created Melbourne’s skyline.
 His projects included the Rialto Towers, the Hyatt Hotel and the Eureka Tower in 2006, which was one of the world’s highest residential towers at the time.
-Continuing his expansion into Sydney with the Governor Philip Tower, the Macquarie Towers and 1 Bligh Street, the two-brothers led Australia’s construction industry to new heights.
+Continuing his expansion into Sydney with the Governor Phillip Tower, the Macquarie Towers and 1 Bligh Street, the two brothers led Australia’s construction industry to new heights.